Skip to main content

 Instead, simply use a mop periodically with Bellawood Floor Cleaner, or even a residential steam mop, on low power with a soft pad.
 Between wet mops, you can sweep with a soft broom as needed.

 One more thing: If you love vinyl flooring, but don't have the time or inclination to take on the installation job yourself, don't despair.
-LL Flooring can help you find independent professional contractors for your job (for all vinyl flooring other than peel-and-stick).
-Give us a call today to get your free estimate!
+LL Flooring will help arrange installation through our network of professional independent contractors.
+Give us a call today to get your in-home estimate!

 Related Articles